 If the engagement letter specifies a fixed fee, we will charge this for the agreed scope of our services.
 Work which falls outside that scope will be charged on an hourly rate basis.
 We will advise you as soon as reasonably practicable if it becomes necessary for us to provide services outside the agreed scope and if requested, give you an estimate of the likely amount of the further costs.

 Where our fees are calculated on an hourly basis, the range of hourly rates are set out in our engagement letter.
 Details of our charges are available at any time.
 The differences in those rates reflect the experience and specialisation of our professional staff.
+Our hourly rates are subject to review and may increase periodically without further notice to you.
 Time spent is recorded in 6 minute units, with time rounded up to the next unit of 6 minutes.

 Unless we state otherwise, our fees, estimates, and hourly rates do not include Goods and Services Tax (GST) or office expenses and disbursements, which are payable by you.
 Our services usually incur GST.
 If this is the case, GST is payable by you on our fees and charges.